 CANADA FX DEBT-C$ hits 2-month low as oil drops below $50

-(Adds strategist comment, updates prices to close) * Canadian dollar settles at C$1.3508, or 74.03 U.S. cents * Loonie touches its weakest since Dec.
-29 at C$1.3535 * Bond prices lower across the yield curve * Spreads vs U.S. yields at or near widest since Jan.
-2016 By Alastair Sharp TORONTO, March 9 (Reuters) - The Canadian dollar fell to a fresh two-month low against the greenback on Thursday as oil prices slumped to levels not seen since an OPEC-led pact to curb production, and the gap between U.S. and Canadian yields widened.
-Oil , one of Canada's major exports, extended its biggest price falls this year as record U.S. crude inventories kept sentiment weak, pointing to a global glut despite supply cuts.
-Meanwhile, Canada's 5-year yield fell 2.7 basis points further below its U.S. equivalent to a spread of -87.8 basis points, its widest gap since January 2016, while the 2-year spread was just shy of a similar record.
-"With interest rate differentials where they are and oil prices falling back, I'm not too surprised at all to see the Canadian dollar under the cosh a little bit here," said Shaun Osborne, chief currency strategist at Scotiabank.
-The Canadian dollar settled at C$1.3508 to the greenback, or 74.03 U.S. cents, weaker than Wednesday's close of C$1.3494, or 74.11 U.S. cents.
+* Canadian dollar at C$1.3504, or 74.05 U.S. cents * Loonie touches its weakest since Dec.
+29 at C$1.3535 * Bond prices lower across the yield curve TORONTO, March 9 (Reuters) - The Canadian dollar weakened on Thursday to a fresh two-month low against the greenback as U.S. crude oil prices traded below $50 a barrel and the gap between U.S. and Canadian yields widened.
+Prices of oil, one of Canada's major exports, extended the biggest falls this year as record U.S. crude inventories kept sentiment weak, pointing to a global glut despite supply cuts.
+U.S. crude prices were down 1 percent at $49.76 a barrel.
+Increased expectations that the Federal Reserve will raise interest rates next week has added to recent pressure on the Canadian dollar.
+In contrast, the Bank of Canada is expected to wait until 2018 before raising rates.
+Canada's 5-year yield fell 1.7 basis points further below its U.S. equivalent to a spread of -86.8 basis points, its widest gap since Nov.
+23. Stronger-than-expected U.S. non-farm payroll numbers, due on Friday, could help cement expectations the Fed would hike.
+Canadian jobs data for February is also due on Friday.
+At 9:12 a.m.
+ET (1412 GMT), the Canadian dollar was trading at C$1.3504 to the greenback, or 74.05 U.S. cents, slightly weaker than Wednesday's close of C$1.3494, or 74.11 U.S. cents.
 The currency's strongest level of the session was C$1.3482, while it touched its weakest since Dec.
 29 at C$1.3535.
-Increased expectations that the Federal Reserve will raise U.S. interest rates next week has added to recent pressure on the Canadian dollar.
-In contrast, the Bank of Canada is expected to wait until 2018 before raising rates.
-Employment reports due on Friday from both Canada and the United States could heap further pressure on the loonie.
-"If we get (250,000 jobs added) or better in the U.S. and anything with a negative print on it for Canada we are going to be certainly challenging the high C$1.35s if not C$1.36 and beyond," Osborne said.
-The loonie twice approached C$1.36 in recent months before recovering.
-Canada's industrial capacity use rose to its highest in two years in the fourth quarter, lifted by gains in the mining and quarrying sector and a rebound in construction, Statistics Canada said.
-Canadian new home prices edged up at the start of the year, driven again by higher prices in the hot Toronto market, separate data from StatsCan showed.
-Canadian government bond prices were lower across a steeper yield curve, with the two-year off 1 Canadian cent to yield 0.826 percent and the 10-year falling 27 Canadian cents to yield 1.809 percent.
-(Additional reporting by Fergal Smith; Editing by James Dalgleish)
+Canadian industries ran at 82.2 percent of capacity in the fourth quarter of 2016, up 0.6 percentage points from the third quarter, Statistics Canada said.
+In other domestic data, new home prices climbed 3.1 percent on a year-over-year basis in January.
+Canadian government bond prices were lower across a steeper yield curve as investors weighed comments from European Central Bank President Mario Draghi.
+The two-year dipped 0.5 of a Canadian cent to yield 0.823 percent and the 10-year fell 15 Canadian cents to yield 1.794 percent.
+(Reporting by Fergal Smith; Editing by Nick Zieminski)

 © Thomson Reuters 2017 All rights reserved.